splunk/qbec/site/content/userguide/usage/commands.md

 the _illusion_ of working like `kubectl` does, kind filters do not account for abbreviations.
 You cannot say `deploy` to mean `deployment`.

+### Namespace and cluster scope filters

+For projects that create objects in multiple namespaces, you can use namespace filters to filter objects for specific namespaces.
+As with the other filters, you can provide an inclusion or exclusion list.

+To include specific namespaces, use `-p namespace1 -p namespace1 ...`

+To exclude specific namespaces, use `-P namespace1 -P namespace2 ...`

+Normally cluster scoped objects are not filtered.
+However, when a namespace filter is applied, cluster scoped objects are automatically filtered out.
+You can control this behavior explicitly for any command using `--include-cluster-objects=true|false`.
+This flag can also be used independent of namespace filters to hide all cluster scoped objects.

+*Note:* specifying namespace / cluster-scope filters requires qbec to access the cluster in order to retrieve metadata on object kinds.
+This means that a `qbec show` command that normally does not need cluster access will now require it.

 ## Command help